Career in Substance Abuse and Addiction Counseling

 The highest concentration of substance abuse and addiction counselors work at outpatient care centers, individual and family services, and substance abuse facilities with respective median annual salaries of $40,560-$47,580, according to the U.S. Bureau of Labor Statistics (BLS).
 Government organizations pay the most with a median annual salary of $54,070.

 Experience, education, and credentials factor into differences seen in substance abuse and mental health counseling salaries.
-The highest 10% of professionals in substance abuse and addiction counseling made a median annual salary of $78,700, as listed in the table below.
+The highest 10% of professionals pursuing substance abuse counseling careers made a median annual salary of $78,700, as listed in the table below.

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors